 What if your divorce judgment has already been entered by the court?
 Not to worry; you can still file a form called an Ex Parte Application for Restoration of Former Name after Entry of Judgment or Order (FL-395).

 Changing your name during or after divorce is usually a straightforward process.
-If your case is more complicated, however, consult a family law attorney in your area to learn how you too can make a fresh start with a name change.
+If your case is more complicated, however, consult an attorney in your area to learn how you too can make a fresh start with a name change.